Easy Rice Dressing Recipe (A Holiday Favorite)

 What is Rice Dressing?

-Rice Dressing is a savory Southern dish made primarily with rice, potatoes, seasonings, and vegetables.
+Rice Dressing is a savory homemade Italian dressing made with rice, potatoes, celery, seasonings, and vegetables.
+It’s the perfect combination of vegetables and broth-infused rice.

 Can Rice Dressing Be Made In Advance?